JothamWong/SREGym/README.md

   - mitigation
 ```

 To configure what tasks you want the conductor to run on a particular problem, edit its entry (identified by problem_id) in [`tasklist.yml`](./SREGym/conductor/tasklist.yml).
 Specify any task(s) of `detection`, `localization` or `mitigation` (in this order) to tell the conductor to run them. `noop` is automatically assumed to be the starting stage of a problem.

-If there is no entry for a problem, the conductor will assume that all tasks are to be run for that one. `localization` and `mitigation` may be skipped if there is corresponding oracle attached to the problem.
+If no entry exists for a problem, all tasks will run by default.
+Note that `localization` and `mitigation` may be skipped if the problem has a corresponding oracle attached.

 ### MCP Tools

-The benchmark is driven by agent submissions.
-The benchmark expects the agent to submit a `POST` HTTP API call to the `http://localhost:8000/submit` HTTP endpoint.
-Each submission pushes the benchmark to the next phase.

-Therefore, if you would like to test your agent on SREGym, simply run [`main.py`](https://github.com/xlab-uiuc/SREGym/blob/main/main.py) to start the benchmark,
-then instruct your agent to submit answers with HTTP API call in each phase of the benchmark problem.
+The benchmark is driven by agent submissions via the `submit` MCP tool.
+Each submission advances the benchmark to the next phase.
+To test your agent, run [`main.py`](https://github.com/xlab-uiuc/SREGym/blob/main/main.py) to start the benchmark, then have your agent submit answers at each phase.

 SREGym provides a suite of MCP tools that enable agents to interact with the cluster and benchmark:

-Observability Tools:
+**Observability Tools:**
 - `get_services`: Retrieve the list of service names from Jaeger
 - `get_operations`: Query available operations for a specific service from Jaeger
 - `get_traces`: Get Jaeger traces for a given service in the last n minutes
 - `get_metrics`: Query real-time metrics data from Prometheus using PromQL expressions

-Cluster Management Tools:
+**Cluster Management Tools:**
 - `exec_kubectl_cmd_safely`: Execute kubectl commands against the Kubernetes cluster.
 Converts natural language to kubectl commands and executes them.
 Can get/describe/edit Kubernetes deployments, services, and other components.
 Takes one query at a time and requires namespace names for most queries
 - `exec_read_only_kubectl_cmd`: Execute read-only kubectl commands (e.g., get, describe, logs, top, events).
 A restricted version of `exec_kubectl_cmd_safely` that only allows non-destructive operations
 - `rollback_command`: Roll back the last kubectl command executed with `exec_kubectl_cmd_safely`
 - `get_previous_rollbackable_cmd`: Get a list of previously executed commands that can be rolled back.
 When calling `rollback_command` multiple times, commands are rolled back in the order of this list

-Benchmark Interaction:
+**Benchmark Interaction:**
 - `submit`: Submit task results to the benchmark to progress to the next phase

-The Stratus agent in [`clients/stratus`](https://github.com/xlab-uiuc/SREGym/tree/main/clients/stratus)
-demonstrates usages of these MCP tools in an agent.
+The Stratus agent in [`clients/stratus`](https://github.com/xlab-uiuc/SREGym/tree/main/clients/stratus) demonstrates usages of these MCP tools in an agent.

+### Monitoring with Dashboard

+SREGym provides a dashboard to monitor the status of your evaluation.
+The dashboard runs automatically when you start the benchmark with `python main.py` and can be accessed at `http://localhost:11451` in your web browser.

 ## Acknowledgements
 We thank the [Laude Institute](https://www.laude.org/) for supporting this project.